 Brean Down is a National Trust treasure.
 It's a bracing walk to the top, either up the steps or around the sloping pathway.
 It's well worth climbing Brean Down to see spectacular, panoramic views of Somerset and across the Bristol Channel.
 If you walk out to the peninsula of Brean Down, you can explore the Napoleonic fort and read all about its wartime history.

 The beach is suitable for a variety of activities.
 Why not bring a beach ball game, frisbee or kite with you?
 Don't forget your bucket and spade!
 If you've forgotten your beach gear, Brean Caravan Shop offers a selection of beach goodies.
-Sea fishing is permitted on Brean beach and horse riding is also available during the main season.
+Sea fishing is permitted on Brean beach too.

 Dogs are very welcome on Brean beach all year round.
 Remember to only let your dog off the lead when well away from other beach users, and always pick up after them.
 With Warren Farm's unique location between coast and countryside, you're spoilt for choice with several excellent dog walking routes on the doorstep.

-You can park on the beach all day for £3.00 but please take note of the high tide times.
+You can park on the beach all day for a small charge, but please take note of the high tide times.
 Cars are allowed on the northern section of the beach and there is a no-vehicle area beyond the wooden posts.

 Brean beach has the second highest tidal range in the world.
 At low tide, a vast expanse of mud flat is exposed, which is dangerous to walk on.
 Please do not attempt to reach the water at low tide.